nokia/SReXperts/docs/nos/index.md

 # Network Operating Systems (NOS)

-This section contains the activities for the NOS stream of the SReXplore event at SReXperts 2025.
+This section contains the activities for the NOS stream of the Hackathon event at SReXperts 2026.

 Network Operating Systems (NOS) sit right at the heart of the Internet and operate the critical infrastructure of both countries and organizations.
 They provide a very specialized software system capable of making split second decisions to ensure network traffic is directed to the right location, at the right time, with the right priority and without compromise.